farribeiro/wscef-docker/README.md

 ## Instructions

-Use docker compose to build and run the docker container, rather than <code>docker run</code>, since environments and volumes are set on <code>docker-compose.yml.
+Use docker compose to build and run the docker container, rather than `docker run`, since environments and volumes are set on `docker-compose.yml`.

 **To build:** `docker-compose build wscef`